 Oppo 125W FlashCharge: smartphone battery from 20 to 0 in 100 minutes

-Oppo today announced new features in charging: with Oppo 125W FlashCharge you can charge your smartphone at lightning speed.
-The device should go from 20 to 0 in 100 minutes Procent charged.
-A 65W "AirVOOC" wireless charger and a 50W mini "SuperVOOC" charger were also presented.
+Oppo announced news about charging today: with Oppo 125W FlashCharge, you can charge your smartphone extremely quickly.
+The device should be charged from 20 to 0 percent in 100 minutes.
+A 65W "AirVOOC" wireless charger and a 50W mini "SuperVOOC" charger were also introduced.

 Smartphones are becoming more and more powerful these days.
-Unfortunately, the manufacturers then forget to pay attention to the battery life and use a battery that is too small.
-One reason for this is that smartphones are supposed to be getting smaller and thinner, where there is no room for the battery.
-Many then turn to a different model if the smartphone runs out too quickly.
-However, if you were to buy a smartphone that could go from 20 to 0 in 100 minutes Procharges, but has a bad battery life?
-Rather.
+Unfortunately, manufacturers forget to pay attention to the battery life and install batteries that are too small.
+One reason for this is that smartphones are becoming smaller and thinner, which means there is no room for the battery.
+Many people then switch to a different model if the smartphone runs out of power too quickly.
+But would you buy a smartphone that charges from 20 to 0 percent in 100 minutes but has a bad battery life?
+Probably.

 Oppo 125W FlashCharge